Jamaican music is a vibrant and diverse tapestry that has captivated the world with its infectious

 to international acclaim.
 Hits like “No Woman, No Cry” and “One Love” continue to resonate

-with audiences worldwide. - Dancehall: The Urban Beat
+6. Dancehall: The Urban Beat

 Dancehall music emerged in the late 1970s and brought a more electronic and urban sound to